 Ans.
 There are different immunisation programmes available at the nearest health centre in my location i.e. Immunisation for infants, and children and immunisation for pregnant women.

 Disease which are the major health problems in my area is polio, typhoid, malaria, dengue, hepatitis-B etc.

 Q1.
-How many times did you fell ill in the last one year?
+How many times did you fall ill in the last year?
 What were the illnesses?